Hey everybody, and welcome to PT Pioneer.

 One quick way to get the most comprehensive and industry-relevant cover is to sign up as a member of the National Register of Personal Trainers or NRPT.

-This insurance covers incidences that are very specific to the job of personal training, including training accidents resultant to combat sports training.
+This insurance covers incidences very specific to the job of personal training, including accidents resulting from combat sports training.

 You’ll also have access to medical cover, equipment cover, and income protection.

-Aside from the insurance access, joining the NRPT places you in a directory of other fitness professionals, allowing for prospective clients to have direct access to your profile.
+Aside from the insurance access, joining the NRPT places you in a directory of other fitness professionals, allowing prospective clients direct access to your profile.

-This gives you the benefit of cutting out some of the admin that comes with having to promote your services to prospective clients.
+This gives you the benefit of cutting out some of the admin that comes with promoting your services to prospective clients.

 - Exposure to 40,000+ searches